Maxi03milian/maxi03milian/README.md

   <br>
   🎓 I am studying at the BBW Winterthur
   <br>
-  💻 I love writing code and learn anythings about it
+  💻 I love writing code and have a passion for technical things
   <br>
   📚 I’m currently learning the basics of Backend development and extending my Frontend know-how
   <br>